Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Messiah figures/events are held up as examples of what we believe life is supposed to be like or used to be.
 However like our relationship with life, change is never permitted, nor is their any room made for an evolution of the messiah.
 It is that desire for stability in life made manifest through the messianic vessel.
 That is why people see Hugh Hefner as either a sexist pug or a champion for sexual change and masculinity.

-Step into the Grey
+Embrace Nuance and Step Into the Grey

 What neither side sees or acknowledges though is that he was both.
 Our messiahs are either people, or events that revolved around people and as such always have a grey element to it.
 George Washington led young America into its independence and help set up its ideals, while at the same time continuing to own slaves and had no love for Native Americans.
 Albert Einstein was a genius, but was also a cheater.
 Wild Bill Hickock was arguably the best gunman the Wild West ever produced, but he was also a drunk.
 John Lennon was one of the greatest song writers and philosophers of the 20th century, and was also a wife beater in his first marriage.